Have you ever looked at all the home pregnancy tests?

-Here’s what I learned in nursing school (OB was one of my favorite sections) – and the real secret to a pregnancy test.
+Here’s what I learned in nursing school (OB was one of my favorite sections) – and the real secret to which pregnancy test is best.

 Those home pregnancy tests you see, all measure whether you’re pregnant or not in the same way.
 They all use the same chemical found in your body (HCG), to detect a pregnancy.
 And a false positive, if the test is taken at the right time, is pretty unlikely.
 Oh, and a urine test at a doctors office is also done the same way!